Saint Laurent Fall/Winter 2026 Look1

 Saint Laurent Fall/Winter 2026 Look 11

-Although the tuxedo is the collection’s starting point, the suits themselves are not traditional reproductions.
+The tuxedo is the collection’s starting point, but the suits themselves aren’t traditional reproductions.

-Vaccarello borrows several construction elements from recent Saint Laurent menswear collections, most notably sloping shoulders that soften the traditional tailoring line.
-At the same time, the internal structure of the jackets feels lighter than expected.
+Vaccarello borrows several construction elements from recent Saint Laurent menswear, most notably sloping shoulders that soften the traditional tailoring line.
+The internal structure of the jackets feels lighter than expected at the same time.

 Saint Laurent Fall/Winter 2026 Look 6